 The Charging Appeals Group will give its decision, including its reasons, within 20 working days of the meeting.

 If a substantive response cannot be provided within the timescale, you and/or your representative will be advised of the circumstances.
 Where possible, any extension to the deadline will be agreed with you.

-Moray Council has an agreed Social Work Complaints Procedure, a copy of which is available on request from a member of staff, or by calling 01343 563456.
+Moray Council has an agreed Social Work Complaints Procedure.

+Copies are available on request from a member of staff, or by calling 01343 563999.